JuliaSeismo/SeisBase.jl/docs/src/Appendices/appendix.rst

 .. _dkw:

 ########################
-SeisIO Standard Keywords
+SeisBase Standard Keywords
 ########################

-SeisIO.KW is a memory-resident structure of default values for common keywords used by package functions.
+SeisBase.KW is a memory-resident structure of default values for common keywords used by package functions.
 KW has one substructure, SL, with keywords specific to SeedLink.
-These defaults can be modified, e.g., SeisIO.KW.nev=2 changes the default for nev to 2.
+These defaults can be modified, e.g., SeisBase.KW.nev=2 changes the default for nev to 2.

 +--------+----------------+--------+------------------------------------------+